VR-25/acc/README.md

 ### Uninstalling ACC

-Either run `/dev/.vr25/acc/uninstall` (no reboot required; **charger must be plugged**) or uninstall from Magisk manager and reboot.
+Either run `/dev/.vr25/acc/uninstall` (no reboot required) or uninstall from KernelSU/Magisk module manager and reboot.

 ### Initializing ACC

-On boot_completed receiver and main activity, run:
+On `boot_completed` receiver and `main activity`, run:

-`[ -f /dev/.vr25/acc/acca ] || /data/adb/vr25/acc/service.sh`
+`test -f /dev/.vr25/acc/acca || /data/adb/vr25/acc/service.sh`

 Explanation:

 ACC's working environment must be initialized - i.e., by updating the stock charging config (for restoring without a reboot) and pre-processing data for greater efficiency.
 This is done exactly once after boot.
 If it were done only after installation/upgrade, one would have to reinstall/upgrade acc after every kernel update.
-That's because kernel updates often change the default power supply drivers settings.
+That's because kernel updates often change the default power supply drivers' settings.

-Since acc's core executables are dynamic ([expected to] change regularly), those are linked to `/dev/.vr25/acc/` to preserve the API.
+Since acc's core executables are dynamic ([expected to] change regularly), those are linked to `/dev/.vr25/acc/` to preserve the APIs.
-The links must be recreated once after boot (/dev/ is volatile).
+The links must be recreated once after boot (since `/dev/` is volatile).

 `accd` is a symbolic link to `service.sh`.
 If service.sh is executed every time the `main activity` is launched, accd will be repeatedly restarted for no reason.
+Thus, we run `test -f /dev/.vr25/acc/acca || /data/adb/vr25/acc/service.sh`, as opposed to just `/data/adb/vr25/acc/service.sh`

 Notes

-- This "manual" initialization is only _strictly_ required if Magisk is not installed - and only once per boot session.
-In other words, Magisk already runs service.sh shortly after boot.
+- This "manual" initialization is only _strictly_ required for non KernelSU/Magisk installs -- and only once per boot session.
+In other words, KernelSU and Magisk already run `service.sh` shortly after boot.
 - ACC's installer always initializes it.